 Establishing a relationship between in-stream water quality targets and pollutant source loading is a critical component of TMDL development.
 Identifying the cause-and-effect relationship between pollutant loads and the water quality response is necessary to evaluate the loading capacity of the receiving waterbody.
 The loading capacity is the amount of a pollutant that can be assimilated by the waterbody while still attaining and maintaining water quality standards.
-This section discusses the technical analysis used to estimate existing loads to Braddock Dam and the predicted trophic response of the reservoir to reductions in loading capacity.
+This section discusses the technical analysis used to estimate existing loads to Brush Lake.